akeneo/patoche/README.md

-# Patrick Tag
+# Patoche

-Welcome to Patrick Tag, a tool to automatically tag the Onboarder.
+Welcome to Patoche, a tool to automatically tag and deploy the Onboarder.

 ![Patoche](patoche.jpg)